CodeTherapist/customizing-aspnetcore-book/manuscript/11-webhostbuilder.md

 ```

-Also this configuration isn't executed
+Also this configuration isn't executed.

 ## Update on ASP.NET Core 3.0